 This year it’s all about staying away from other people and going outdoors.
 That’s why national parks, America’s best idea, are the ideal vacation spot.
 No matter where you live, there’s at least one within driving distance.
 National parks offer an opportunity to get away from other people and reconnect with something larger than yourself.
-If you’re sick of wandering from kitchen to bedroom to the couch, pack a tent and explore the 25 most beautiful national parks in America.
+If you’re sick of wandering from kitchen to bedroom to the couch, pack the best 4 person tent and explore the 25 most beautiful national parks in America.

 Make the many lakes of Glacier National Park the focus of your visit.
 Take a cruise to a trailhead, or enjoy a guided tour across the water.
 For the adventurous, they offer boat rentals at the bigger lakes.

 Explore the giant sequoias of Yosemite in the Crane Flat Area.
 There are two dogwood-lined moderate hikes at this national park in America.
 The hikes are both under three miles through groves of the ancient trees.

 Avoid peak season in the summer to stay away from crowds, but put Acadia’s backcountry camping on the North Atlantic coast on your national park bucket list.

 Along with giant trees, you’ll find great rock climbing in Sequoia and Kings Canyon.
 This national park in America features, Angel Wings, offers 2,000 feet of vertical climbing.

 The mountains of imagination are home to plenty of waterways, perfect for boating or floating.
 Rent a kayak, canoe, or inflate an inner-tube to experience inner peace on the water.

 Staying in your car is one of the best ways to maintain social distance.
 Redwood National Park offers plenty of scenic drives, like the 45-minute Howland Hill Road through the redwoods.